 Two wires can be utilized between the indoor and outdoor units.
 For this wiring scheme, only the data lines, 1 and 2, are needed between the indoor and outdoor units.
-A 40VA, 208/230 VAC to

-24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
+A 40VA, 208/230 VAC to 24VAC transformer must be installed in the outdoor unit to provide 24VAC power to the outdoor unit's electronic control.
 See instruction manual provided with the thermostat for wiring instructions.

-NOTE: Use of a transformer is recommended if installing a dual fuel/fossil fuel system with a CTK01 or CTK02.
+NOTE: Use of a transformer is recommended if installing a dual fuel/fossil fuel system.
 Failure to use the transformer in the outdoor unit could result in over loading of the furnace transformer.
-Follow the thermostat manufacturers recommendation on when an outdoor transformer is needed.
-Do not attempt to install an outdoor transformer when using an inverter type unit.

-System Wiring using Two-Wires between Furnace and AC/HP and Four-Wires Between Furnace and Thermostat
+System Wiring using Two-Wires between Furnace and AC/HP and Four-Wires between Furnace and Thermostat Figure 52